When we talk about “seeing your feelings”, what do we really mean and why is that important? Your feelings are measurable.

 The ability to be guided back to the goal makes it attainable and encouraging when you’re doing well.
 Many Healium users report the same experience.

-Ellen, who has been a subscriber to Healium for several months, says, “Healium is my first real VR experience and it’s easy to use for what I call my own self-care.
+Ellen, a subscriber to Healium says, “Healium is my first real VR experience and it’s easy to use for what I call my own self-care.
 As someone who has managed with anxiety and depression my whole life, the experiences are calming, lovely, peaceful, and truly relaxing.”

 As an added psychological boost, you’ll feel rewarded when you maintain your firefly above the baseline.